Knowledge-Graph-Hub/kg-chat/README.md

     '| Ruegeria mobilis 45A6        | NCBITaxon:379347| 47        |')
     ```

-4. `run-chat`: This starts an interactive chat session where you can ask questions about your KG.
+4. `chat`: This starts an interactive chat session where you can ask questions about your KG.
     ```shell
-    kg run-chat --database neo4j
+    kg chat --database neo4j
     ```
     Gives you the following:
     ```shell